molgenis/molgenis-emx2/README.md

 ### starting point
 * EMX2 simplified metadata format
-* Support for multiple schemas; each schema functions as permission group and as scope of multi-tenancy if desired
+* Organize data in schemas; each schema functions as permission group and as scope of multi-tenancy if desired
 * GraphQL endpoint for each schema, as well as 1 overall
-* Uses PostgreSQL for all heavy lifting (incl permissions, JSON generation)
+* Uses PostgreSQL for all heavy lifting (incl search, permissions, JSON generation, file storage)
-* Can be released and deployed with one artifact so we can spend more time on 'dev'
+* Can be packaged as one artifact to ease sharing
+* Well isolated components (microfrontend using little spa, we envision microservice for server side add-ons)

-### minimize dependencies
+### dependencies
-* PostgresQL for all heavy lifting (transactions, permissions, json generation)
 * Jooq for safe database interaction
 * Sparkjava for lightweigh webservice
 * Jackson for json and csv parsing
 * POI for Excel parsing
-* OpenApi for web service spec
 * graphql-java for graphql api
-Minimizes dependencies, no Spring stuff, no Elasticsearch, just the least that can work.
+* OpenApi for web service spec (for file based services that don't use graphql) To minimize dependencies, no Spring stuff, no Elasticsearch, just the least that can work.
 Outside scope: file service, script service, authentication (asumed all to be other services used as dependency) Most core ideas where already described in https://docs.google.com/document/d/19YEGG8OGgtjCu5WlJKmHbHvosJzw3Mp6e6e7B8EioPY/edit#